dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 ## Closing thoughts

 For more, head over to the reference repository for the integration to look into the code and the integration set up.
-[TO DO: LINK]
+[TODO: LINK]

 Special thanks to MOSIP, HISP Sri Lanka, and Symbionix for collaborating on this project.
 This is an exciting integration, and we at DHIS2 look forward to more!